gerryd/cookbook/content/recipe/bread/baguette.md

 title: Baguette
 ---

-This recipe will make 2 baguettes of approcximately 30 cm.
+This recipe will make 2 baguettes of approximately 30 cm.

-This recipe can be made with regular white flour, but works just as well will whole wheat flour.
+This recipe can be made with regular white flour, but works just as well with whole wheat flour.
 The latter will yield a drier dough.

 The baking process calls for moist air in the oven during the first few minutes.
-This can be achieved by spraying the pre-heated oven with water, or by using a pan with boiling water for the first minutes of the bake.
+This can be achieved by spraying the preheated oven with water, or by using a pan with boiling water for the first minutes of the bake.

-If you don't have a convection oven, make sure to bake without too many layers between the heatig elements and the bread.
+If you don't have a convection oven, make sure to bake without too many layers between the heating elements and the bread.

 # Ingredients